ietf-wg-cellar/matroska-specification/notes.md

 A track created with `TrackOperation` is a proper track with a UID and all its flags.
 However, the codec ID is meaningless because each "sub" track needs to be decoded by its own decoder before the "operation" is applied.
-The `Cues Elements` corresponding to such a virtual track **SHOULD** be the union of the `Cues Elements` for each of the tracks it's composed of (when the `Cues` are defined per track).
+The `Cues` elements corresponding to such a virtual track **SHOULD** be the union of the `Cues` elements for each of the tracks it's composed of (when the `Cues` are defined per track).

-In the case of `TrackJoinBlocks`, the `Block Elements` (from `BlockGroup` and `SimpleBlock`) of all the tracks **SHOULD** be used as if they were defined for this new virtual `Track`.
+In the case of `TrackJoinBlocks`, the `Block` elements (from `BlockGroup` and `SimpleBlock`) of all the tracks **SHOULD** be used as if they were defined for this new virtual `Track`.
-When two `Block Elements` have overlapping start or end timestamps, it's up to the underlying system to either drop some of these frames or render them the way they overlap.
+When two `Block` elements have overlapping start or end timestamps, it's up to the underlying system to either drop some of these frames or render them the way they overlap.
 This situation **SHOULD** be avoided when creating such tracks, as you can never be sure of the end result on different platforms.